tsvetanov-ts/RatingSystem/README.md

 Routes:  `php ./app/console debug:router`

-DB credentials can be changed from `./app/config/parameters.yml` if needed.
+DB credentials (database name as well) can be changed from `./app/config/parameters.yml` if needed.